hpi-swa-lab/godot-pronto/README.md

 | Spawner | When triggered, spawns whatever its child node is at its current location in the scene. |
 | Bind | Optionally reads some properties and then writes one property of its parent.
 Changes to the properties it reads are synced every frame.
 The read properties are accessible in the convert expression; the first under `value0`, the second under `value1` and so on.
 For example, create a Label node, add a Bind node as a child, use `text` as property and put any expression in its `convert` field. |
 | PlatformerController | Makes the parent behave like a platformer character, meaning that it can jump, move horizontally, and is affected by gravity.
 Must be a child of a [CharacterBody2D](https://docs.godotengine.org/en/stable/classes/class_characterbody2d.html). |
+| Code | It holds an `execute()` function with both user-definable arguments and a function body, which allows for arbitrary code execution.
+After `execute()` is called an `after` signal is emitted that carries the execution result, which can be used for chaining.

 The following list of behaviors manage state or communicate visual properties.